rbCAS/rbcas.github.com/docs/installation/index.md

 ## Install using CASinoApp

-Using the CASinoApp is the easiest way to get your CAS server up and running.
+Using the CASinoApp is the easiest and recommended way to get your CAS server up and running.
 Once you downloaded the latest version follow this simple steps to get a basic configuration:

 {% highlight bash %}
 cd CASinoApp